 The foolish ones found their lamps were going out.
 That means their lamps were still burning and were extinguishing, giving only a dim light.
 They realized their lamps needed more oil as fuel to proceed with the reception of the bridegroom.

 The foolish virgins represent the Christians who were once Spirit filled.
 But they failed to continue gaining the grace they received.
 Jesus told his disciples, “You are the light of the world.
 A city set on a mountain cannot be hidden.
 Nor do they light a lamp and then put it under a bushel basket; it is set on a lampstand, where it gives light to all in the house.
 Just so, your light must shine before others, that they may see your good deeds and glorify your heavenly Father” (Mt 5:14-16).
-Unfortunately, the spiritually foolish people do not take this teaching seriously.
+Unfortunately, spiritually foolish people do not take this teaching seriously.
 So, their lamps eventually get extinguished.
 By the end of life, they get alarmed and try to depend on others who cannot help them at that late period.
 In the story of the Rich man and Lazarus, the rich man came to realize his foolishness only after his death when he saw Lazarus at the bosom of Abraham.
-Neither Abraham nor Lazarus could help him at that later stage (Lk 16:19-31).
+Neither Abraham nor Lazarus could help him at that late stage (Lk 16:19-31).

 (9) The wise ones answered: ‘There may not be enough for both you and us.
 You had better go to the shop and buy for yourselves.’

 The response of the wise virgins to the foolish might seem uncharitable because they refused the desperate appeal for help.
 This parable is about preparation for salvation and not charity.
 The wise virgins had their justification because they realized they had no extra oil to share.
 In case they do so with what they had, all the ten would fail in receiving the bridegroom.
-That is why they suggested the foolish virgins to go for shopping at their own risk.
+That is why they suggested the foolish virgins to go shopping at their own risk.

 The message here is that we cannot claim the merit of others’ virtues for us, regardless of whether they are our friends or family members.
 We have to do our part for our salvation.
-The lesson we learn from the foolish maidens is that we cannot procrastinate the virtuous acts for a later stage.
+The lesson we learn from the foolish maidens is that we cannot procrastinate virtuous acts for a later stage.
 Character formation and spiritual development can be a lengthy process.
-Even if we get a last-minute opportunity to recompense for negligence happened in the past, it can be too late or less effective.
+Even if we get a last-minute opportunity to recompense for negligence that happened in the past, it can be too late or less effective.

 (10) They were out buying oil when the bridegroom came, and those who were ready went with him to the wedding feast, and the doors were shut.